 As Covid-19 cases continue to skyrocket across the country, museums are attempting to adapt to our new virtual world.
 Last week, I had the pleasure of attending the Smithsonian Associates Streaming Series lecture, “The Art and Life of Frida Kahlo.”
 Hosted by Mary McLaughlin and delivered by art historian Nancy G. Heller, the lecture provided an overview of Frida Kahlo’s tragic life and powerful paintings in an attempt to explain the “Fridamania” that has taken the world by storm.

 Even if you are not a student of art history, you would likely recognize an image of Frida Kahlo.
 Her face is plastered across tote bags, picture books, puzzles, coffee mugs, socks, and, now, masks.
-How did a disabled Indigenous women artist manage to make such an impact in just a short three-decade career?
+How did an Indigenous women artist with a disability manage to make such an impact in just a short three-decade career?
 According to Heller, the answer lies somewhere between a tortured life and striking self-portraiture.

 Much of the lecture was focused on a chronological view of Kahlo’s life.
 She suffered from polio as a child and was involved in a horrific automobile accident at 18 that left her bedridden.
 It was during this time that she began to paint.
 The lecture provided wonderfully strange images of Kahlo painting in the hospital with modified easels strapped to her bed frame.
 While her earlier paintings were described as “flat,” these would provide the foundational work for many of her later masterpieces.